 The specific resources used in the revision of this manual are identified in the respective sections of each chapter, and appendices, where applicable.
 These generally include references to:

-Office of Management and Budget (OMB) Circulars (see note)

-Grants Management Common Rule (see note)

-Uniform Grant Management Standards
+U.S. Office of Management and Budget (OMB) “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards” (Uniform Guidance), codified at Title 2, Part 200 of the Code of Federal Regulations (CFR) (cited as 2 CFR Part 200), and the adoptions and exceptions in federal agencies’ related implementing regulations in Title 2, Subtitle B of the CFR

+Texas Grant Management Standards (TxGMS), issued by the Texas Comptroller of Public Accounts (Texas Comptroller), as published on the Texas Comptroller’s website

 Program statutes and regulations

-State statutes, including Texas Government Code, Texas Labor Code, etc.
+State statutes, including Texas Government Code, Texas Labor Code, and others

-Federal Guides, including those for One-Stops and Indirect Costs
+Federal Guides, including those for One-Stops and indirect costs

 TWC Rules and systems

-Organization

-On April 1, 2014, TWC updated the FMGC to conform to the agency’s policy and plans regarding the accessibility of electronic and information resources.
-As a result of the update, the manual was converted into a single file.
-Additionally, forms that were previously provided in Appendix D of the manual are now published on the TWC internet web site.
-Minor changes were made to text to reflect the new location of forms and make nonsubstantive changes.
+Structure

-Chapters and appendices continue to be navigable by hyperlinks from the and throughout the manual.
-As before, each chapter is organized into sections that are structured by a policy statement, supporting requirements, program or entity specific considerations, and the cited resources.
-Hyperlinks are used throughout the manual to link to source documents, other chapters or sections, and appendices, including the glossary, where key terms are defined.
+Chapters and appendices are navigable by hyperlinks from the table of contents and throughout the manual.
+Each chapter is organized into sections that are structured by a policy statement, supporting requirements or discussion, program or entity specific considerations, and the cited resources.

 Updates